 Gastrinomas are a type of pancreatic endocrine tumor.
 Most people with gastrinomas have several tumors clustered in or near the pancreas or the duodenum.
 About half of the tumors are cancerous.
 Sometimes a gastrinoma occurs as part of multiple endocrine neoplasia, a hereditary disorder in which tumors arise from the cells of various endocrine glands, such as the insulin-producing cells of the pancreas.

-The excess gastrin secreted by the gastrinoma causes Zollinger-Ellison syndrome , in which a person suffers the symptoms of aggressive peptic ulcers in the stomach, duodenum, and elsewhere in the intestine.
+The excess gastrin secreted by the gastrinoma causes Zollinger-Ellison syndrome, in which a person suffers the symptoms of aggressive peptic ulcers (such as pain or bleeding) in the stomach, duodenum, and elsewhere in the intestine.
 However, as many as 25% of people with Zollinger-Ellison syndrome may not have an ulcer when the diagnosis is made.
-Rupture, bleeding, and obstruction of the intestine can occur and are life threatening.
+Rupture, bleeding, and obstruction of the intestine can occur and can be life threatening.
 For more than half of the people with a gastrinoma, symptoms are no worse than those experienced by people with ordinary peptic ulcer disease.
 In 25 to 40% of people, diarrhea is the first symptom.

 A doctor suspects a gastrinoma when a person has frequent peptic ulcers or several peptic ulcers that do not respond to the usual ulcer treatments.
 Blood tests to detect abnormally high levels of gastrin are the most reliable diagnostic tests.

-Once blood tests diagnose gastrinoma, doctors use several imaging techniques, such as computed tomography (CT) of the abdomen, scintigraphy (a type of radionuclide scanning), endoscopic ultrasonography, positron emission tomography (PET) scans, and arteriography (an x-ray taken after a radiopaque dye is injected into an artery), to locate tumors.
+Once blood tests diagnose gastrinoma, doctors try to locate the tumor using several imaging techniques, such as computed tomography (CT) of the abdomen, scintigraphy (a type of radionuclide scanning), endoscopic ultrasonography, positron emission tomography (PET) scans, and arteriography (an x-ray taken after a radiopaque dye is injected into an artery).
 These tumors may be difficult to find, however, because usually they are small.

-High doses of proton pump inhibitors (see Acid-reducing drugs and see Table: Drugs Used to Treat Peptic Ulcer Disease) may be effective for reducing acid levels and relieving symptoms temporarily.
+High doses of proton pump inhibitors, which are acid-reducing drugs (see Table: Drugs Used to Treat Peptic Ulcer Disease) may be effective for reducing acid levels and relieving symptoms temporarily.
 If these drugs are not effective enough, injections of octreotide may help.
 If there is only one tumor and the person does not have multiple endocrine neoplasia, doctors usually do surgery to remove the gastrinoma.
 In such cases, surgical removal cures about 20% of people.

 If these treatments do not work, an operation to remove the stomach completely (total gastrectomy) may be necessary.
 This operation does not remove the tumor, but the gastrin can no longer create ulcers after the acid-producing stomach is removed.
 If the stomach is removed, daily iron and calcium supplements taken by mouth and monthly injections of vitamin B12 are needed, because absorption of these nutrients is impaired when stomach juices that prepare these nutrients for absorption are no longer available.